bram-inniger/euler/README.md

 Every time a test is added to [the aggregated problems test (AllProblemsTest.java)](https://github.com/bram-inniger/euler/blob/master/src/test/java/be/inniger/euler/AllProblemsTest.java).

 ## TODO
-Solve more problems (or reclaim the old ones and polish them back up)
+* Solve more problems (or reclaim the old ones and polish them back up)
+* Introduce a DI framework
+* Introduce a caching framework

 ## License